 Don’t make the mistake of searing your hamburgers for too long.
 Remember, they’ve already been smoked for one hour, so over-searing them may cause them to dry out.
 To prevent this from happening, set a timer for three times.
 After allowing your hamburgers to sear for three minutes, flip them and sear the opposite side for the same length of time.
 After they’ve seared for three minutes on each side, remove your hamburgers from the cooking grate.

 It’s important to note that you should only sear your hamburgers after smoking them, not before.
 While it sounds harmless, searing hamburgers before smoking them will negatively affect their flavor.
 If you sear then smoke your hamburgers, the patties won’t be able to absorb all of the flavorful smoke produced by the smoldering smoking chunks.
 Searing creates a hard exterior that restricts the amount of flavorful smoke your hamburgers can absorb.
 Therefore, you should only sear your hamburgers after smoking them.

 Now it’s time to remove your smoked hamburgers and enjoy them.
 Depending on your preferences, you may want to add cheese, condiments, lettuce, tomatoes or other toppings.
 Regardless, when you take that first bite, you’ll realize why smoking is such a popular alternative to grilling hamburgers.
 Smoked hamburgers have a mouthwatering-delicious flavor and juicy texture that’s sure to draw compliments.

-Find the best quality smoking chunks by visiting our online store today.
+Find the best quality smoking chunks by visiting wood chunks for smoking today.
 Cutting Edge Firewood offers a variety of high-quality smoking chunks, including white oak, hickory, cherry, pecan and whiskey that you can use in a smoker box when smoking hamburgers.
 We offer complimentary shipping for our smoking chunk products across the United States.